vpenso/scripts/docs/yum.md

 [CentOS Errata for Spacewalk][cefs] (CEFS) imports security errata information from the CentOS announce mailing list and provides it to a [Spacewalk](http://spacewalk.redhat.com/) server.
 Following scripts are bases on the security [errata XML file][cefsxml] published by CEFS.

-1. The script [generate_updateinfo][cefsgu] creates an `updateinfo.xml` file useable to be published on a  CentOS package repository mirror.
+1. The script [generate_updateinfo][cefsgu] creates an `updateinfo.xml` file to be published on a CentOS package repository mirror.
 2. The [Centos-Package-Cron][cefscpc] reports advisories by mail related to packages installed on a specific node.